We may earn money or products from the companies mentioned in this post.

 3.)
 Day 3

 - You got it now, 2 hours before your workout, eat a combination food which may be something like a Clif bar that gives protein, carbs, fats, and sugars.
+Another option is an English muffin with nut butter.

 Write down how you felt before, during, and after this one last time.